ni/nimi-python/docs/nise/errors.rst

     .. exception:: DriverTooNewError

-        An error due to the driver runtime being too new for the Python module.
+        An error due to the NI Switch Executive driver runtime being too new for this module.

 InvalidRepeatedCapabilityError
 ------------------------------